Does Homeowners Insurance Cover Foundation Damage? What You Need to Know

 If your home is covered for its market value – or the amount that your home would sell for the day before the disaster – you may end up paying a lot more out of pocket to repair the rest of your home after your foundation is fixed.
 If your home is insured for its replacement cost value – the cost that it would take to rebuild your home entirely – you could have a lot more help from your insurance to rebuild a solid foundation as well as repair your home’s structure.

-Earthquakes, Floods, & Sinkholes
+Earthquakes, Floods, & Sinkholes: Are natural disasters covered?

 Nonetheless, most of the perils that home insurance covers reflect events that usually affect your home from the top down, not the ground up.
 Typical natural disasters that start near your foundation, on the ground, are typically not covered at all by home insurance.
 These disasters and typically excluded home insurance perils are: